rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 Personalization** to enable the Zoom option directly.
 Use the following steps for this option:

-1. While in a forme, create a form personalization to call the Properties window with these settings:
+1. While in a form, create a form personalization to call the Properties window with these settings:

         Seq: 10